jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Running an Unregistered Server

-It is highly recommended to test your Server by listing it on one of the built-in Directories **first** so as to narrow down any subsequent problems in unregistered mode.
+It is highly recommended to test your Server by registering it on one of the built-in Directories **first** so as to narrow down any subsequent problems in unregistered mode.

 ### Setting up a Server behind a home router